aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/pdf-file-metadata/_index.md

 **CommonJS:**

-1. Require the AsposePDFforNode.cjs module.
+1. Call `require` and import `AsposePDFforNode` module as `AsposePdf` variable.
 1. Specify the name of the PDF file where the information will be set.
-1. Initialize the AsposePdf module.
+1. Call `AsposePdf` as Promise and perform the operation.
 Receive the object if successful.
 1. Call the function [AsposePdfSetInfo](https://reference.aspose.com/pdf/nodejs-cpp/metadata/asposepdfsetinfo/).
 1. Set PDF file information.
 Information such as title, creator, author, subject, keywords, creation date, and modification date are provided as parameters.
 Thus, if 'json.errorCode' is 0, the result of the operation is saved in "ResultSetInfo.pdf".
 If the json.errorCode parameter is not 0 and, accordingly, an error appears in your file, the error information will be contained in 'json.errorText'.